Sending money to Africa

 Mobile app: We recommend considering a money transfer service that comes with a mobile app.
 It is essential to the overall user score of the mobile app to assess its suitability based on your financial needs.
 Most mobile money apps will list their features, which is the best way to determine if the company fits your requirements.

 Payment methods: Opt for a money transfer service offering multiple payment methods as these are the most flexible service providers.
-Possible payment options include balance transfers, credit or debit cards, wire transfers and cash pick up.
-More options increase the chances of finding a cheap money transfer to Africa method.
+Possible payment options include balance transfers, credit or debit cards, wire transfers and cash pick-up.
+More options increase the chances of finding a cheap money transfer to Africa.

-Transfer limits: Making sure the transfer limits fit your requirements is another crucial consideration.
+Transfer limits: Ensuring the transfer limits fit your requirements is another crucial consideration.
 Before creating a new account, take note of any minimum or maximum limitations, as some providers impose daily, weekly and monthly limits.

 Exchange rates: The most competitive money transfer companies will not charge an exchange rate markup percentage for international transactions.
 These are the best services to use when sending money to Africa for a low cost.
 However, you can justify paying a markup percentage if the service does not charge other fees; all costs must be evaluated to compare the overall value appropriately.

 The cheapest ways to send money to Africa